RiteWeight: Randomized Iterative Trajectory Reweighting for Steady-State Distributions Without Discretization Error

-This section identifies the ``fixed point'' of the RiteWeight algorithm, which is defined as follows. \begin{definition}[Fixed point] A collection of trajectory weights $(w_i)_{i=1}^N$ with $\sum_i w_i = 1$ is a fixed point of RiteWeight if the weights stay the same during each RiteWeight iteration for any positive probability choice of partition. \end{definition}
+This section identifies the fixed point of the RiteWeight algorithm, which is defined as follows. \begin{definition}[Fixed point] A sequence of trajectory weights $(w_i)_{i=1}^N$ with $\sum_i w_i = 1$ is a fixed point of RiteWeight if the weights stay the same during each RiteWeight iteration for each positive probability choice of partition. \end{definition}

-In practice, we typically apply RiteWeight using a continuous state space and clusters defined by a random Voronoi tesselation.
-Here for simplicity we consider a finite state space with clusters defined by a random hyperplane tesselation.
+In practice, we typically apply RiteWeight in a continuous state space with clusters defined by a random Voronoi tesselation.
+Here for simplicity our analysis considers a finite state space with clusters defined by a random hyperplane tesselation.
 See \cite{oreilly2022stochastic} for background on random hyperplane tesselations, which are called ``stable under iteration tesselations'' in stochastic geometry.

 \begin{assumption}[Finite state space] The state space consists of a finite number of distinct microstates $\alpha \in \mathbb{R}^d$. \end{assumption}